kevinolega/callcentertrainingtips/_posts/2019-08-24-fake-hacks.md

 You will talk to a new American every five minutes eight hours a day five days a week.

-If your English isn't good, your customer will hate you, your boss will hate you, and you'll probably lose 12,000 pesos because you lost the opportunity.
+If your English isn't good, your customer will hate you, your boss will hate you, and you'll probably waste 12,000 pesos because you lost the opportunity.

 ## Let me paint a clear picture for you...

+When you try to get hired because of hacks instead of skill...

 It's like faking your way into becoming a professional boxer and your next boxing match is with Manny Pacquiao.